MapRock/TimeMolecules/tutorials/probability_logic_ontology_data/readme.md

 ## Expanding the Ontology of Events with a Knowledge Graph

-The event has an IRI.
-The properties may have IRIs.
+The event registered in Time Molecules has an [International Resource Indicator (IRI)](https://eugeneasahara.com/glossary/#IRI).
+The properties of individual events may have IRIs.
 The database, table, column, source system, event type, and property definitions can all be grounded semantically.
 The event is not just the string `"PasswordResetRequested"` or `"InvoiceSubmitted"`.
 It is tied to an enterprise concept.
 That concept may be related to other concepts: authentication, credential recovery, identity risk, payment method, vendor trust, delivery exception, regulated data, privileged access, medical device, financial instrument, or customer distress.

-This is where Time Molecules, Bayesian probabilities, Markov models, and the knowledge graph begin to act together.
+This is where Time Molecules, Bayesian probabilities, Markov models, and the knowledge graph begin to form a process.

 The Markov model tells us what tends to happen next.
 The Bayesian layer tells us what conditions change the odds.